violehtone/bmi_model/README.md

 # BMI prediction API
 ## About
-This project builds a predictive model based on a training data set and a server-side API that can take new data and return a prediction based on the model.
+This project builds a predictive model based on a training dataset and a server-side API that can take new data and return a prediction based on the model.

 ## How to run the program
 Using the BMI prediction API consists of 2 steps:
-1. Building the Lasso regression model with the `model.py` script and
+1. Building a Lasso regression model with the `src/model.py` script and
-2. Running the API with Docker.
+2. Running the API (`src/api.py`) with Docker.

 ### Step 1.
 Build the model
-The `model.py` scripts builds the lasso regression model that is trained with the training dataset (`training_data`) provided.
+The `model.py` scripts builds a lasso regression model that is trained with the training dataset (`training_data`) provided.
 The generated model is saved on a local disk with a filename corresponding to the `output_model_name` argument.
 Optionally, a validation of the model can also be performed by providing `test_data`.
 Validation step caclulates the Mean Squared Error (MSE) of the generated model and draws a plot of the predicted vs. actual BMI values